squareops/road-to-devops/Level-1/M6-WebApp2Tier/L01-Wordpress-2-tier.md

  ![](Images/e3.png)

-After setup, to test your Web Server, allow port 80 in security group from everywhere
+After setup you need to test your Web Server,so allow port 80 in security group from everywhere

  ![](Images/e4.png)